gbif/ssg-gb26/content/05_travel-accommodation/en.md

 There are a number of hotels located in close vicinity of the GB26 event locations.
 The below hotels are also within walking distance from the train staion Leiden Centraal.

 Early booking is advised.
-A high demand for hotel rooms is expected in Leiden as the [Biodiversity_Next conference](https://biodiversitynext.org/) will take place in the same period.
+A high demand for hotel rooms is expected in Leiden as the [Biodiversity_Next conference](https://biodiversitynext.org/) and another big conference will take place in the same period.

 **Tulip Inn and Golden Tulip Hotel**
 Schipholweg 3